Live rotavirus vaccine development

 116E vaccine candidate

-Currently, DBT, BBIL, PATH, and the Research Council of Norway are working together to assess 116E in a large Phase 3 efficacy study in India.
-The trial, which launched in March 2011 and will conclude in 2013, has 6,800 infants enrolled at three trial sites: the Centre for Health Research and Development at SAS in New Delhi, Shirdi Sai Baba Rural Hospital at the King Edward Memorial Hospital Research Centre in Pune, and Christian Medical College in Vellore.
-Other organizations involved in the study include DBT’s Translational Health Science and Technology Institute and Quintiles.
+The Phase 3 efficacy trial was conducted with 6,799 infants at three sites in India: the Centre for Health Research and Development at SAS in New Delhi, Shirdi Sai Baba Rural Hospital at the King Edward Memorial Hospital Research Centre in Pune, and Christian Medical College in Vellore.
+Other organizations involved in the study included DBT’s Translational Health Science and Technology Institute and Quintiles.

 Bovine-human reassortant vaccine candidates

 The bovine-human reassortant vaccine (BRV), constructed by NIH, is designed to protect against the four most common rotavirus disease strains, as well as two that are largely present in Asia and Africa.
-The BRV is licensed to up to ten emerging-country manufacturers and one US company for further development.
+The BRV is licensed to several manufacturers, mostly based in emerging countries, for further development.

-PATH is working in partnership with Serum Institute of India, Ltd. (SIIL) to evaluate the safety and efficacy of their BRV candidate in a large-scale, multi-center Phase 3 trial in India.
-The trial, which will begin by mid-2013, will enroll infants in several locations throughout India and will last about three years.
+PATH is working in partnership with Serum Institute of India, Ltd. (SIIL) to prepare for a Phase 3 efficacy trial of their oral BRV candidate, which is expected to launch in 2014.
+The multicenter trial, which will last three years, will be conducted with a total of 7,500 infants at up to six study sites across India.
 PATH and SIIL have already completed a range of activities to prepare for the Phase 3 trial, including identifying potential trial sites, conducting preparatory studies at several of the sites, and finalizing the manufacturing process and formulation of the vaccine.

 We also support the emerging-country manufacturers actively developing the BRV through a shared technology platform that provides a host of technologies, training, methodologies, and material.
 It is designed to meet common needs among the manufacturers, providing high-level expertise, minimizing cost, sharing knowledge, and ultimately accelerating the pace of development.
 Our work on the shared technology platform has included collaborations with the following groups: